caufieldjh/awesome-bioie/README.md

 Inspired by [awesome-nlp](https://github.com/keon/awesome-nlp).
 Please see that list for more resources relevant to Natural Language Processing in general.

+Where possible, tools and resource entries include links to corresponding papers.
+These are generally links to PubMed citations unless an entry is not available in PubMed.

 _Please read the [contribution guidelines](contributing.md) before contributing.
 Please add your favourite resource by raising a [pull request](https://github.com/caufieldjh/awesome-bioie/pulls)._

 ## Contents